Aid groups urge faster, grassroots Ebola response as world leaders meet

 COMMUNITY CARE

-While international efforts so far have focused on specialised Ebola treatment units, nonprofit groups say they are not enough.
+While international efforts so far have focused on specialized Ebola treatment units, nonprofit groups say they are not enough.
 They will take at least one month to build and to staff.
-Moreover, they will be located in regional centres requiring people in rural areas to travel long distances to reach them, which increases the risks of transmission.
+Moreover, they will be located in regional centers requiring people in rural areas to travel long distances to reach them, which increases the risks of transmission.

 Over the past week, government officials have started discussing less intensive community-based care, where the sick are isolated in their homes or a local school building, and one family member is designated as their sole caretaker.
 Daily deliveries of food and water, oral rehydration, painkillers, gloves, disinfectant and clean water are brought to the door and contaminated items are removed.